 - Pro Shop: Some clothing and equipment

-- Food: Hot dogs and heated sandwiches, beer and soda; there is a deck that overlooks the course
+- Food: Hot dogs and heated sandwiches, beer and soda, available when the course is open; there is a deck that overlooks the course

 - Bathrooms: Improved in clubhouse and porta potties on course